 - Freshly cooked rice for serving

-- Mix together the marinade ingredients.
+- Make marinade: combine garlic, lime juice, coarse salt, paprika, cumin and 1 1/2 teaspoons black pepper.
 Let the salmon marinate in this paste for at least 2 hours.

-- In a large pan (large covered skillet or Dutch oven), coat the bottom of the pan with 2 Tbsps olive oil.
-Add a layer of sliced onions, and then a layer of sliced bell peppers, and a layer of sliced tomatoes.
+- Coat the bottom of a large pan (covered skillet or dutch oven) with 2 tablespoons olive oil.
+Add a layer of sliced onions, then a layer of sliced bell peppers and a layer of sliced tomatoes.

-- Place the fish pieces, with the marinade, on top and start layering again – onions, bell peppers, and tomatoes.
+- Place the fish pieces, with marinade, on top and start layering again – onions, bell peppers, and tomatoes.
 Sprinkle generously with salt and pepper.
-Top off with about half of the cilantro.
+Top off with half of the cilantro.
 Pour coconut milk over the top.
-Drizzle generously with olive oil over the top (several tablespoons).
+Drizzle generously with several tablespoons of olive oil.

-- Bring to a boil, reduce heat to low, cover and let simmer for 30 minutes to an hour, until the vegetables are cooked through.
+- Bring to a boil then reduce heat to low and cover.
+Simmer for 30 minutes to 1 hour, until the vegetables are cooked through.

-- Serve direct to the table with rice; garnish with remaining cilantro.
+- Serve immediately with rice; garnish with remaining cilantro.